MrZombiezZ/Python-Calculator/README.md

 # Python-Terminal-Calculator
-A very simple Python calculator with 3 inputs.
+A very simple Python calculator with an operation input, and two number inputs.
+The result is printed.